Understanding positional transparency in ad pods

 For example, the first and last ad breaks in a show, as well as the first and last slots in an ad break, are premium positions.
 There is a well understood value to these positions as they’re placed closer to the content that a viewer is watching and thus more likely to be seen.

 In streaming and connected TV (CTV), media buyers buying programmatically have lacked transparency into which ad pod or position they’re bidding on.
-And likewise, media owners haven’t been able to effectively maximize the value of different spots.
+And likewise, media owners haven’t been able to effectively maximise the value of different spots.
 Media owners and buyers typically have had to treat bids simply as a collection of creatives for media owners to arrange at their discretion.

 OpenRTB 2.6 improves positional transparency and creates a standard way to delineate between multiple pods or positions.
 It introduces new fields for media owners to use in bid requests, including: